acrfactory/Software-Team-Entrance-Task/README.md

 - A link to the forked private repo that contains your solution to the task (must be shared with @karanpreet_raja for evaluation), the repo should contain the following:
   - A ros package named `gps_distance` within the `ros_ws/src/navigation` directory
-  - A node within the `gps_distance` package that publishes the distance and heading to a custom topic.
-The node should also subscribe to a topic that publishes the current GPS location in the form of a NavSatFix message.
+  - A node within the `gps_distance` package that subscribes to "GCS" and for each GCS coordinate pair publishes the appropriate message to the "Dish" topic.
-  - Create a launch file named `nav_test.launch.py` within the `ros_ws/src/Navigation/launch` directory. <!-- specific naming optionally -->
+  - A launch file within the `ros_ws/src/Navigation/launch` directory which launches your node. <!-- specific naming optionally -->
 - A video of the output of the launch file created for this task.
-The video should show the output of the launch file and the terminal where the launch file was run.
+The video should show the terminals in which you launched the test launch file and your own.